IUREDCap/redcap-etl-module/tests/web/README.md

 Setup each time before tests are run
 ---------------------------------------

+Since the web tests need to access a running instance of the REDCap-ETL external module, REDCap must be running and have REDCap-ETL external module installed.

 ### Test coverage statistics

 If you want to collect test coverage data, you will need to